 Wissahickon Virtual Academy

 The mission of the Wissahickon Virtual Academy (WVA) is to provide a tuition-free educational experience for cyber learners who reside within the boundaries of the Wissahickon School District.
-The virtual academy is designed for students entering grades 6-12 and their families, who are looking to resolve homebound needs and/or address scheduling conflicts.
-Students will earn a Wissahickon High School diploma.
+The virtual academy is designed for families seeking a more flexibly scheduled secondary program for any one of a number of reasons.
+Students entering grades 6-12 are eligible to attend WVA, and for those successfully completing their high school program through WVA, they will earn a Wissahickon High School diploma.

 Benefits for a WVA Student